unpoly/unpoly2-slides/slides.md

 **💡 Not all fragment updates are user navigation.**

-When Unpoly 1 updates fragment, it applies many opinionated defaults:
+When Unpoly 1 updates a fragment, it applies many opinionated defaults:

 - Update the browser location
 - Scroll to reveal the new fragment